514: No Such Thing As A Computer Tower

 With iodine tablets.

-Yeah, with you drop an iodine tab in and you taste it for the first time and you go, I can't drink this shit for two months.
+Yeah, with the drop an iodine tab in and you taste it for the first time and you go, I can't drink this shit for two months.
 So what does it do?
 It purifies water.

 It just purifies water.